 There are about 3,000 species of spiders roaming around North America, but only two in the southern and western United States can cause serious harm when accidentally disturbed — the black widow and brown recluse.

-Find information on spider pest control at the official NPMA website.
+Looking for more arachnid facts for kids?
+Find detailed information on spider pest control at the official NPMA website.

 Female black widow spiders have a red hourglass shape on their backs.
 Males have white spots on their sides.
 Males only live about a year, but the female can live up to 3 years.
 Hungry female black widow spiders have been known to kill the male spider after mating, but that isn’t always the case.
 Geographically, black widow spiders can be found in the Eastern, Central and Western United States.

 Black widow spiders eat other pests.
 Sometimes they even eat other spiders!

 Black widow spiders tend to live in cellars and in piles of wood or trash.